eclipse-symphony/symphony/README.md

 There are several ways to get started with Symphony, including using the CLI tool, Helm, Docker, or the symphony-api binary.

 ### Using Symphony CLI

+> **NOTE**: The following GitHub URL is a temporary parking location and is sugject to change.

 The easiest way to get started with Symphony is by using Symphony's CLI tool, called maestro.
 The CLI tool can be installed on **Linux**, **WSL**, and **Mac** using the following command:

 ```Bash